guoyingshou/religion-19c-dh/schedule.md

 % Course Calendar
-% Nineteenth-Century U.S. Religion: A Digital History Seminar
+% U.S. Religion in the 19th Century: A Digital History Seminar

 # Bootstrapping